Hear From a Peer Who Has Studied Abroad

 Where I Went: St. Catherine's College, Oxford (Direct Enrollment)

 Why I Went: I decided to go abroad to spend time immersed in the humanities, and went to Oxford specifically because I was drawn to the tutorial system in which students are taught one-on-one and a significant proportion of time is spent purely dedicated to reading and writing.
 I learned a ton and highly encourage anyone who is interested in studying abroad to seriously consider Oxford!

 Where I Went: MIT Madrid

 Why I Went: To become fluent in Spanish.
+I thought I would enjoy Spanish culture (which I did!).
+I wanted to live abroad but I thought I might not be able to after college.
 My MIT experience would have been incomplete without Madrid.
 Madrid is an amazing city to live, play, and study.
 Some of my best memories of MIT will undoubtedly be from when I studied abroad.
 My best experience abroad: watching the giant fallas constructed for the Fallas festival in Valencia, Spain burn during the night due to fireworks!

 Hometown: San Mateo, CA

 Where I Went: Cambridge-MIT Exchange

 Why I Went: I decided to go abroad for the opportunity to experience new cultures.
 Traveling is quite an experience because you meet so many different people with a life perspective or experience that is so different from your own.
 It is amazing to be immersed in a new culture where social norms, phrases and food are different.

 Hometown: River Edge, NJ